 However, many other businesses fail due to circumstances that could have been avoided if they had been identified early and properly managed.

-Top Challenges for Small Businesses in 2020
+Top Challenges for Small Business

 (1) British Businesses are Wary of Brexit

-The next struggle small business owners expect to face in 2020 is the post-Brexit impact.
 According to a YouGov survey, 39% of small business owners think that exiting the EU will leave their business worse off, while just 10% believe they’ll be better off.

 The level of concern business owners have also varies depending on the sectors they operate in.
 47% of small manufacturing businesses feel they’ll be worse post-Brexit, followed by 45% of retail and 42% of hospitality business owners.

-(2) Cashflow is Still the Biggest Concern
+(2) Business Cashflow is Still the Biggest Problem

 No matter how profitable a business is or how many assets it has, without cash, there is no business.
 You will not be able to cover major recurring costs like rent and payroll, pay business tax, fulfil supplier invoices or purchase supplies and equipment to maintain your operations.
 Effectively, the business will be strangled.